luanfv/timeline-api/README.md

 # TIMELINE API

-## TODO
+## APPLICATION
-- Create and save timeline on repository
+- Create a timeline
-- Find timeline on repository
+- Show a timeline by id
-- Generate portfolio timeline from repository
+- Generate the portfolio timeline with month/year list

+Obs: TODO tests

+## INFRA (TODO)
+- Host the server
+- Chose a database
+- Chose a TypeORM
+- Host database